bashoori/Data-Engineering-Portfolio/docs/index.md

 ## 👩‍💻 About Me

-Hi!
-I’m a Data Engineer based in Vancouver with over **5 years of experience** across data engineering, business intelligence, and analytics.
-I build clean, cloud-native pipelines that transform raw data into powerful insights.
-My toolset includes **Python, SQL, Apache Airflow, and AWS (S3, Lambda, Redshift)**—and I’m currently deepening my knowledge in AI/ML to stay ahead in this fast-moving space.
+I’m a Data Engineer based in Vancouver with over 5 years of experience across data engineering, business intelligence, and analytics.
+I specialize in building clean, cloud-native data pipelines and automating workflows that help organizations turn raw data into smart decisions.
+My current focus includes applying AI/ML principles to strengthen my cloud and analytics background.

-I’ve built and maintained cloud-based data pipelines for **3+ years** and worked another **2+ years in BI/ETL roles**.
-I’m passionate about clean architecture, automation, and building systems that enable data-driven decisions.
+I have 3+ years of experience building and maintaining cloud-based pipelines and 2+ years as a BI/ETL Developer.
+I’m skilled in Python, SQL, Apache Airflow, AWS (S3, Lambda, Redshift), and modern orchestration techniques.

 👉 [Visit my GitHub Profile](https://github.com/bashoori)
 ---

 ## 📌 Featured